Need Help? Give us a call.

 Note that it doesn’t matter if you own, lease, or rent the vehicle.
 The reason you’re using the vehicle is what matters.
 If the commercial use isn’t clear, it’s worth checking with your personal auto insurance company first before buying commercial auto insurance.
 They might be able to modify your personal policy to cover a limited subset of business uses.

 You might already have general liability insurance or professional liability insurance for your business.
 But standard liability policies don’t cover you when you’re driving for business.
 You either have to buy separate commercial auto coverage, or if your insurer allows it, add on auto coverage to your general liability or professional liability policy.
+Sometimes, commercial auto insurance comes packaged in a business owner’s policy.

 You probably understand by now that commercial auto insurance has extra coverage to cover the gaps in a personal auto policy.
 But commercial car insurance is more than a stop gap solution.